ryanmaugv1/Tachyon/documentation/parser.md

 Next, I loop through each token passed in the `token_stream` and check for 3 token types and values at different indexes such as:

-- The Prebuilt function type which is basically the name of the function e.g `print "Ryan";` the type will be `print` and this token has to be at token index 1.
+- The Prebuilt function type which is the name of the function e.g `print "Ryan";` the type will be `print` and this token has to be at token index 1.

       if token == 0:
           ast['PrebuiltFunction'].append( {'type': token_stream[token][1]} )

-- At token index 2 I look for the parameter that is being passed in which has to be either a value like `string`, `int` or `bool` etc. Inside this check I also perform various operations lie getting the value of a variable if the the value passed is an `IDENTIFIER` (var) type.
+- At token index 2, I look for the parameter that is being passed in which has to be either a value like `string`, `int` or `bool` etc. Inside this check I also perform various operations lie getting the value of a variable if the the value passed is an `IDENTIFIER` (var) type.

       if token == 1 and token_stream[token][0] in ['INTEGER', 'STRING', 'IDENTIFIER']: